abhie16/abhie16/README.md

         backEnd: {
             js: ["node", "express"],
         },
+        databases: ["mongo","sql"],
+        //learning
         devOps: ["AWS", "Google Cloud"],
-        databases: ["mongo","sql"],
         misc: ["Firebase", "socket.io"]
     },
-    challenge: "I am trying to do more personal projects",
+    challenge: "I am trying to do more personal projects and open source contributions",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```